Skip to content

 Does a faster CPU actually speed up Excel?

 Yes, but specifically the single-thread performance.
 Excel’s formula engine processes most calculations on one core, so a chip with high single-thread clocks beats one with more cores at the same clock.
-Microsoft recommends using a 64-bit version of Excel and closing unused workbooks to get the most out of your CPU.
+Microsoft’s Excel troubleshooting guide recommends using a 64-bit version of Excel and closing other applications to free up the memory heavy calculations need.

 Is a discrete GPU worth it for Excel?